dmji/go-redmine/README.md

 By Default, an API error will return `apierrors.APIError`.
 When custom error responses are specified for an operation, the SDK may also return their associated error.
 You can refer to respective *Errors* tables in SDK docs for more details on possible error types for each operation.

-For example, the `Create` function may return the following errors:
+For example, the `CreateProject` function may return the following errors:

 | Error Type         | Status Code | Content Type     |
 | ------------------ | ----------- | ---------------- |